Yakisoba

 Whip up some yakisoba tonight!
 Stir-fried Japanese noodles mixed with savory meat, fresh veggies, and a tasty sauce make the perfect quick-fix dinner.

 Yakisoba noodles are a popular Japanese dish, enjoyed everywhere from the bustling yatai (street food stalls) to the comfort of home kitchens.
-These stir-fried noodles marry a variety of ingredients like pork, cabbage, onions, and carrots with a savory yet slightly sweet sauce with a distinct Worcestershire flavor—yes, Worcestershire sauce is indeed used in Japanese cooking!
+These stir-fried noodles marry a variety of ingredients like pork, cabbage, onions, and carrots with a savory yet slightly sweet sauce with a distinct Worcestershire flavor (yes, Worcestershire sauce is used in Japanese cooking!).
 It’s a versatile one-skillet dish that makes a quick and satisfying supper.

 What You’ll Need To Make Yakisoba

-- Soy sauce: This is the base of the sauce, providing essential umami and salty flavors.
+- Soy sauce: This is the base of the sauce—salty, savory, and full of umami.

-- Mirin: This sweet Japanese cooking wine sweetens the sauce, balancing the saltiness and tang.
+- Mirin: A sweet Japanese cooking wine that helps balance out the saltiness and tanginess in the sauce.

-- Scallions: The white parts flavor the dish while the green parts are used for garnish, adding a fresh, oniony touch.
+- Scallions: The white parts get cooked into the dish, while the green parts are saved for garnish — they add a fresh, mild onion flavor.

 - Yellow onion: Contributes sweetness and texture.

-- Fried eggs: Optional but recommended, the runny yolks add delicious richness to the sauce.
-(See my simple technique for making sunny side up eggs.)
+- Fried eggs: Totally optional, but highly recommended — the runny yolk mixes into the noodles and makes everything extra tasty.
+(Here’s my technique for making sunny side up eggs.)

 - Jump to the printable recipe for precise measurements